popovicsandras/SeloinJs/README.md

 ```

 ## Introduction
 Seloin is a **Service Locator** library implemented in javascript.
-You can use Seloin in different ways, ranging from having **one global service locator container** only (which is discouraged), to having **hierarchical linked service locator containers** with extra features like optional auto locator injecton during the service resolution or config file support.
-You can use Seloin with ES5 and ES6 either.
+You can use Seloin in different ways, ranging from having **one global service locator container** only (which is discouraged), to having **hierarchical linked service locator containers** with extra features like optional auto locator injection during the service resolution or config file support.

+**You can use Seloin with ES5 and ES6 either in both server and client side.**

-*Service Locator pattern is a type of Dependency Injection technique, with it's own advantages and disadvantages.
+*Service Locator pattern is a type of Dependency Injection technique, with its own advantages and disadvantages.
 You can read more about Service Locator and other Dependency Injection patterns [here (wikipedia.org)](https://en.wikipedia.org/wiki/Service_locator_pattern) and [here (martinfowler.com)](http://martinfowler.com/articles/injection.html).*

 ## Table of Contents